-As leading pet behaviour experts in the field, full members of the Association of Pet Behaviour Counsellors (APBC) have been called upon by a number of child adoption and fostering agencies to assess the animals of potential adoptive parents or foster carers.
+As respected animal behaviour experts, full members of the Association of Pet Behaviour Counsellors (APBC) have been called upon by a number of child adoption and fostering agencies to assess the animals of potential adoptive parents or foster carers.
 This demand has resulted in the development of a standard protocol by the APBC, which is implemented by a registered network of participating APBC members.
 The service is designed primarily for dogs, but may also be applied to other animals.

-As a full member of the Association of Pet Behaviour Counsellors (APBC), and as a registered participant for this service, I am able to assess the behaviour, temperament and associated risks regarding animals whose owners are applying to foster or adopt a child.
-I then prepare a comprehensive report which is sent to the social work department or child agency, who can then present this to the court.
+As a full member of the Association of Pet Behaviour Counsellors (APBC) and a registered participant for this service, I am able to assess the behaviour and temperament of animals whose owners are applying to adopt or foster a child.
+I then prepare a detailed report which is sent to the adoption or fostering agency, who can present this to the court.

 The assessment process involves:

-- A home visit lasting approximately 2.5 hours
+- A home visit lasting approximately two hours

 A report is then sent to the agency requesting the assessment, to include:

 - Owner experience and relationship with the animal(s)